carbon-language/carbon-lang/docs/design/generics/overview.md

 To type check a function, the compiler needs to be able to verify that uses of a value match the capabilities of the value's type.
-In `SortVector`, the parameter `T` is a type, but that type is a generic parameter.
+In `SortVector`, the parameter `T` is a type, but that type is a checked-generic, or _symbolic_, parameter.
 That means that the specific type value assigned to `T` is not known when type checking the `SortVector` function.
 Instead it is the constraints on `T` that let the compiler know what operations may be performed on values of type `T`.
 Those constraints are represented by the type of `T`, a [**_facet type_**](terminology.md#facet-type).

 In general, a facet type describes the capabilities of a type, while a type